Nietecht/mille-feuille-opinions/topics/commands.md

 * Describe how to implement this/these solution(s) in a codebase
 * What to watch out for
-* Call out specific impact on other code or the overal architecture
+* Call out specific impact on other code or the overall architecture

 ## 4. Semi-copy pastable packaged example code {#prettySample}